-Just like how St. Patrick’s Day children’s activities center around finding a leprechaun, your class can find their words!
-Print out a few copies of each of some vocabulary words that center around St. Patrick’s Day.
-Include with each of them an illustration that indicates the word’s meaning.
+Instead of finding a leprechaun, this St. Patrick’s Day children’s activity centers around students finding leprechaun-themed words!
+To begin with, print out a few copies of vocabulary words that center around St. Patrick’s Day.
+Next, include with each of them an illustration that indicates the word’s meaning.
 Then, hide the words around the classroom.
-Stash some in desks, in toy bins, or in shelving.
+For example, stash some in desks, toy bins, or shelves.

-Then, the class can as a group spend some time seeking out the words as they’re hidden around the classroom.
+Then, the class can spend some time seeking out the words as they’re hidden around the classroom.
 They will be on the lookout for those special St. Patrick’s Day words!
-You can even offer them some clues as to the location of the words to help them along.
+Obviously, you can offer them some location clues to help them along.
 The class can work as a team or work in groups against one another.
-The winner might get a special prize, or the class can be rewarded as a whole for finding the words!
+When you finish the activity, the winner could get a special prize or the class can be rewarded as a whole for finding the words!

 2. St. Patrick's Day Word Wall

 St. Patrick’s Day is a great time to introduce some vocabulary and spelling words that are new to your students.
 Some might be simpler for students to absorb, like “gold” or “luck.”
-You might also add some that are more challenging, like “rainbow,” “clover,” “shamrock,” and “Irish.”
+Also, you could add some that are more challenging, like “rainbow,” “clover,” “shamrock,” and “Irish.”
 There are several different ways you can display them to class.
-One option would be to simply have them written on the whiteboard for them to see.
-You could also create a wall display that features illustrations of the meanings of each word.
+For example, one option would be to simply have them written on the whiteboard for them to see.
+On the other hand, you could create a wall display that features illustrations of the meanings of each word.

-You can get students involved in the creation of the display by asking them to contribute their own art to the display.
+Then, you can get students involved in the creation of the display by asking them to contribute their own art.
 Students can work independently or in small groups to create a special display for each word.
-They can write about the word’s meaning, give an example sentence, or just draw a picture that illustrates it.
-Then, students can share and present their work to the rest of the class.
+For example, they can write about the word’s meaning, give an example sentence, or just draw a picture that illustrates it.
+Next, students can share and present their work to the rest of the class.
 Leave the display up just for St. Patrick’s Day, for the whole week, or even the whole month of March.

 3. Leprechaun Catching Plans

 One of the best St. Patrick’s Day activities for kids is thinking of ways to catch a sneaky leprechaun!
 Either as a class or in small groups, have kids brainstorm how they might catch a leprechaun.
-Ask them about how they might put bait into a trap, or track down where the leprechaun is hiding.
-Ask thought-provoking questions, like “what sort of things do you think would lure in a leprechaun?”
+For instance, ask them about how they might put bait into a trap or track down where the leprechaun is hiding.
+Also, make sure to ask thought-provoking questions, like “what sort of things do you think would lure in a leprechaun?”
 “How are you going to keep it trapped?”
 “What if the leprechaun tries to escape?”

-Once they have come up with their ideas, children can work independently or in small groups to record their plans.
-First, kids can draw a diagram of their designs.
-Then, independently or with adult assistance, write out their ideas on how they could catch the leprechaun.
+Then, once they have come up with their ideas, children can work independently or in small groups to record their plans.
+Firstly, kids can draw a diagram of their designs.
+Next, independently or with adult assistance, they can write out their ideas on how they could catch the leprechaun.
 This kind of writing is great practice for kids.
-It encourages them to use technical writing skills and clearly communicate complex ideas.
+It encourages them to use technical writing skills and clearly communicates complex ideas.
 Their verbal and written language skills will get a great workout, and they’ll have tons of fun with their plans!

-You can even extend the learning further by having children build their creations in small groups.
-Using simple tools and recyclable materials, have them build their traps and then present their work to the class.
+Additionally, you can even extend the learning further by having children build their creations in small groups.
+For example, have them build their traps using simple tools and recyclable materials and then present their work to the class.

 4. Lucky Charms Tracing

 The most fun St. Patrick’s Day activities are the kind you can eat!
-Give each student a bowl of Lucky Charms cereal.
-Then give each papers that have their St. Patrick’s Day sight words written in big, clear lettering.
-Students can pick their favorite “charms” out of the cereal and spend some time gluing them down onto the paper over the letters.
-They can create fun patterns, pick their favorite colors, or just go crazy!
+To begin with, give each student a bowl of Lucky Charms cereal.
+Then, give each papers that have their St. Patrick’s Day sight words written in big, clear lettering.
+Next, students can pick their favorite “charms” out of the cereal and spend some time gluing them down onto the paper over the letters.
+For instance, they can create fun patterns, pick their favorite colors, or just go crazy!

-This activity helps familiarize children with their vocabulary words.
-It also is a great way to build fine motor skills and letter recognition.
-And at the end, kids get to eat their leftover charms!
+Not only does this activity familiarize children with their vocabulary words, but also is a great way to build fine motor skills and letter recognition.
+But the best part is, your kids get to eat their leftover charms!

 When celebrating big holidays in the classroom, sometimes simpler is better.
-By having something planned for St. Patrick’s Day printable activities, you can cut down on planning time.
-A great printable activity to use for St. Patrick’s Day is a word search!
-Children can seek out their vocabulary words in the puzzle.
+Specifically, having something planned for St. Patrick’s Day printable activities can help you cut down on planning time.
+For instance, a great printable activity to use for St. Patrick’s Day letter recognition game!
+Children can play alone, with a partner, or in a small group.